 Controlled foreign companies (CFCs)

-The concept of taxation of incomes of CFCs has been introduced whereby attributable incomes of CFC that are retained and not repatriated to Pakistan have been brought into tax ambit and subjected to tax on the basis of the tax rate applicable to dividends (i.e. 15%).
+Attributable incomes of CFCs that are retained and not repatriated to Pakistan are subject to tax on the basis of the tax rate applicable to dividends (i.e. 15%).

 A company shall be classifiable as a CFC if:

 - more than 50% of its capital or voting rights are directly or indirectly held by Pakistani resident persons or if more than 40% of such capital or voting rights is held by a single Pakistani resident person

 - tax paid in respect of income derived or accrued in a foreign tax year is less than 60% of tax payable on the said income under this Ordinance